Abraxas, Guardian of the Universe: Plot

-Abraxas and Secundus, are Finders, intergalactic police officers from the planet Sargacia.
-Their race is physically similar to humans but with an expanded lifespan; Abraxas has been a Finder for almost 10,000 years.
+Abraxas and Secundus are Finders, intergalactic police officers from the planet Sargacia.
+Their race is physically similar to humans but with an extended lifespan; Abraxas has been a Finder for almost 10,000 years.
 Each Finder is equipped with an Answer Box, which serves as a communicator and scanner.
 It can also detect any object from a distance based on the object's vibration.
 When testing for the Anti-Life Equation, the subject being scanned will disintegrate if they do not contain the equation.

 Secundus wants to access a negative universe which he believes will give him omnipotent powers and make him immortal.
 To do this, he needs the solution to the Anti-Life Equation.
 He travels to Earth and impregnates the first human female he finds, Sonia Murray, simply by holding his hand over her belly.
 The resulting baby will be the Culmator, a dangerously powerful prodigy able to solve the equation.
 Only a few minutes later, Sonia gives birth to a boy and names him Tommy.
 Meanwhile, Abraxas corners Secundus so other Finders can lock onto their location and transport Secundus to the prison planet Tyrannus 7.
 Abraxas is ordered to kill Sonia before she can give birth, but cannot bring himself to do it, leaving her with Tommy.
 Sonia's parents kick her out of their house, more concerned with the fact that she does not know who the baby's father is than the fact that the baby was conceived and born on the same day.

 Five years later, Tommy does not speak but does have strange abilities; when he is picked on at school, he makes the bully wet his pants.
-The school principal calls Sonia in about this problem, but she refuses to admit that Tommy has problems.
+The school principal calls Sonia in about the incident, but she refuses to admit that Tommy has problems.
 Secundus escapes from Tyrannus 7 and teleports to Earth.
 The Finders send Abraxas right after Secundus with the same technology, but their transport paths cross and their weapons are destroyed.
 Abraxas chases Secundus, but loses him; Secundus uses the fuse box at an automotive shop to recharge his Answer Box.
-When the owner confronts him, he uses his Answer Box to test the shop-owner about the Anti-Life Equation.
+When the owner confronts him, he uses his Answer Box to test the shop-owner with the Anti-Life Equation.
 The test causes the owner to explode.
-Secundus then goes on a rampage, stealing cars, killing innocent people and causing chaos.
+Secundus goes on a rampage, stealing cars, killing innocent people and causing chaos.
 He continues to scan people, looking for the chosen one who knows the Anti-Life Equation.